Skip to main content

 • Personal Connection (Making it storyable through lived experience): What brought you to this topic?
 What story would you tell if you had to explain why oysters matter using only your own experience?
 What do you want to understand better?

-• Research Potential (Making it storyable through structure and tension): What tensions or contradictions have you noticed in how this issue is discussed?
+• Research Potential (Making it storyable through structure and tension): *What tensions or contradictions have you noticed in how this issue is discussed?
 What are you assuming about causes that you haven't yet verified?
-Are there perspectives missing from the dominant conversation?*
+Are there perspectives missing from the dominant conversation?
+Do you have the right kind of evidence?

 • Audience Awareness (Making it storyable through sensemaking and conversation): Who needs to care about this beyond environmentalists?
 How would you make someone who eats oysters understand the stakes differently than someone who doesn't?
 What might change if people knew this?